kbala444/bssim/README.md

 * `deadline` - Number of seconds it takes for a GetBlocks request to time out (float, defaults to 60).
 * `bandwidth` - Specifies default bandwidth in megabits/sec for all links.
 Can be changed using the `->` command (float, defaults to 100).
 * `latency` - Specifies default latency in milliseconds for all links.
 Can be changed using the `->` command (float, defaults to  0).
+* `manual_links` - Set this to true if you don't want the nodes all linked at the start of the simulation (defaults to false).

 ## Prometheus
 Prometheus metrics are pushed to [localhost:8080/metrics](localhost:8080/metrics).